programmfabrik/easydb-documentation/en/sysadmin/plugin/plugin.md

 ## Wordpress Plugin {#wordpressplugin}

-Plugin to easily transport media files to Wordpress CMS.
+[Wordpress Plugin](/webfrontend/datamanagement/features/plugins/plugins.html#wordpress) to easily transport media files to Wordpress CMS.

 Currently, this plugin supports the creation of new media as well as the updating of related metadata.
 When a new record is created in easydb, a new record is also created in Wordpress.
 There is no support for deleting media.

 ### Prerequisites

-* Support for Wordpress 4.7
+* Support for Wordpress 4.7 and higher
-* For use in the frontend, the JSON rest API must be activated (is the default) and authentication must be set up.
+* For the use in the frontend, the JSON rest API must be activated (is default) and authentication must be set up.

 ### Setup (Wordpress)

 * easydb supports **JSON Basic Authentication** and **WP REST API - OAuth 1.0a Server**.
-* Install plugin(s) for authentication
+1. Install plugin(s) for authentication
-* Enable plugin(s) for authentication
+2. Enable plugin(s) for authentication
-* Setup a user for oauth plugin, Callback URL: http:// **easydb-server** /api/v1/plugin/base/easydb-wordpress-plugin/oauth1
+3. Setup a user for oauth plugin, <br> Callback URL: **http:// *easydb-server* /api/v1/plugin/base/easydb-wordpress-plugin/oauth1**<br> *(Log into WP > Main Menu > User > Application > enter a name and callback URL here.
+Save and keep the generated client key and client secret ready for the setup in the basic configuration.)*

 ## Install Plugin in easydb